izuzanak/yapgen/doc/intro.md

 Where, `<head>` is nonterminal representing rule head.
 Head of rule is from rule body separated by characters `->`.
 Rule of body contains sequence of terminal and nonterminal symbols (`<item>`), which are from semantic code of rule separated by characters `->>`.
-Semantic code expressed in language LUA is enclosed in curly brackets `{}`.
+Semantic code expressed in language Lua is enclosed in curly brackets `{}`.
 When there is need to use symbol `}` in semantic code it should be preceded by backslash character `\}`.